mwdx93/qfox/README.md

 ## Cite us:
 [1] Jumaah, Mahmood A., Yossra H. Ali, and Tarik A. Rashid.
 "Efficient Q-learning Hyperparameter Tuning Using FOX Optimization Algorithm."
 Results in Engineering (2025): 104341.

 [2] Jumaah, Mahmood A.; Ali, Yossra H.; Rashid, Tarik A.; and Vimal, S. (2024) "FOXANN: A Method for Boosting Neural Network Performance," Journal of Soft Computing and Computer Applications: Vol. 1: Iss.
 1, Article 1001.
-DOI: https://doi.org/10.70403/3008-1084.1001

-[2]  Jumaah, M.A., Ali, Y.H. and Rashid, T.A., 2024.
+[3]  Jumaah, M.A., Ali, Y.H. and Rashid, T.A., 2024.
 QF-tuner: Breaking Tradition in Reinforcement Learning. arXiv preprint arXiv:2402.16562.

 ```
 @article{Jumaah2025_QFOX,